Milena Mulders (Brunssum, 1975) lives in Amsterdam and works as a mediator, researcher and co-curator in arts and heritage throughout the Netherlands.

 Mulders studied creative writing at the Academy for Journalism in Tilburg and then worked as a freelance journalist for several years.
-From 2004 to 2009 she researched under superrvision of Prof. dr .
-Dr. Jan Lucassen and historian Annemarie Cottaar the history of Slovenians in the South of Limburg.
-This resulted in a monograph on the subject entitled Met de buik het brood achterna.
+From 2004 to 2009 she researched — under the supervision of historians Prof. Dr. Jan Lucassen and Dr. Annemarie Cottaar — the history of Slovenians in the South of Limburg.
+This resulted in a book entitled Met de buik het brood achterna.
 Mijn Sloveense geschiedenis (2009).
-The book was also translated in Slovenian (S trebuhom za kruhom; Moja Slovenska Zgodovina).
+It was also translated in Slovenian (S trebuhom za kruhom; Moja Slovenska Zgodovina).

 Thereafter Mulders worked at the Dutch Press Museum, at the Historical Image Archive Migrants and at the Dutch Heritage Institute.
 From 2010 to 2013 she worked as a program manager at Imagine IC.
 At Framer Framed, Mulders co-initiated the project David Bade Draws Heerlen: Amsterdam Edition and the exhibition Koempels (2015) along with curator Leneter Haar, and supported by art organisation SCHUNCK*.
 From 2016 till 2020 she was the coordinator of ONfile: a network of refugee journalists, writers and other media professionals in the Netherlands.